sendbird/SendBird-iOS-Swift/README.md

 The minimum requirements for Chat SDK for iOS are:

 - Mac OS with developer mode enabled
-- Xcode
+- Xcode 14.1 and later
-- At least one physical iOS device running iOS 9.0 and later
+- At least one physical iOS device running iOS 11.0 and later
 - Swift 4.0 and later

 ### Add-ons for Sendbird Chat SDK